DaCat10/Project-Star-World-Continuation/README.md

 If you have had any issues with anything, please let us know in “issues” on this GitHub page.
 I would be happy to help you.

 # 🛠️ The team / Credits
-TechGuys TechSpot & Games: Game tweaker
+TechGuys TechSpot & Games : Game tweaker
+RTGgamerz306 : Game devlopper

-Me (DaCat) : Github repository and Discord server (i guess)
+JustAlex : His Good Egg Galaxy recreation is used in game GoldyBer : His Star Get theme recreation is used in game Me (DaCat) : Github repository and Discord server (i guess)

 ## I need your help, If you feel able to help me with this project, it would be a pleasure (I'm really very bad at SMG modding)